 Trusts offer a way to transfer ownership of property and avoid legal entanglements after a person’s death.
 Another advantage of a trust is flexibility, as these documents may go into effect and provide property to beneficiaries at any time.
 In addition, this change of ownership avoids tax liabilities.
 In this way, parents may leave homes to adult children while they move into retirement without paying taxes on the transfer or waiting until their passing.

 Trusts also help parties avoid the lengthy and costly probate process.
-An attorney in the area could help people decide whether a trust is the right choice for them.
+A dedicated Manhattan asset trusts attorney could help people decide whether a trust is the right choice for them.

 Every person should have an effective estate plan so they and their family can be prepared in the event the person unexpectedly passes away or becomes incapacitated.
 An effective estate plan can ensure a person’s wishes are met, such as providing money to charity, transferring ownership of a family home, or releasing control over a family business.